DenysPacheco/utils/make-project-folders/README.md

 # Project Folders Creation Script

-Script to auto-create default folder and files for projects.
+Script to auto-create default folders and files for projects based on my preference.

 ## Structure